CHTC/chtc-website-source/file-availability.md

 ```

-`when_to_transfer_output = ON_EXIT` will instruct HTCondor to transfer any files that
+`when_to_transfer_output = ON_EXIT` will instruct HTCondor to automatically transfer
-are generated or modified during the execution of your job(s) back to your `/home` directory,
-specifically to the directory from which the `condor_submit` command was performed when
+ALL new or modified files in the top level directory of the job (where it ran on the execute
+server), back to the job's initial directory on the submit server. **Please note: this behavior
-submitting your job(s). **However, this behavior only applies to files in the top-level directory
+only applies to files in the job's top-level working directory**, meaning HTCondor will ignore
-of where your job executes**, meaning HTCondor will ignore any files created in subdirectories
-of the job's main working directory (because HTCondor ignores subdirectories when determining
+any files created in subdirectories of the job's main working directory.
-what needs to be transferred after the job completes).
 Several options exist for modifying
-this default output file transfer behavior - to learn more please [contact us](mailto:chtc@cs.wisc.edu).
+this default output file transfer behavior - see below for some examples.

-Because jobs are less likely to be completing at the same time, total
-job output size of up to 4 GB will not cause submit server performance
+**Only individual output files <4GB should be transferred back to your home directory
+using HTCondor's default behavior described here.** Large output files >4GB should instead
+use CHTC's large data filesystem called staging, more information is available at
+[Managing Large Data in HTC Jobs](file-avail-largedata.shtml).
+To help reduce output file
-issues, but it\'s always advantageous to create a `tar.gz` file of all
+sizes, and help speed up file transfer times, we recommend creating a `tar.gz` file of all
 desired output before job completion (and to also delete the "un-tar\'d"
-files so they are not also transferred back).
+files so they are not also transferred back); see our [example](#group) below.

 <a name="group"></a>